core-wg/oscore/draft-ietf-core-object-security.md

 5. Format the OSCORE message according to {{protected-fields}}.
 The OSCORE option is added (see {{outer-options}}).

+6. Delete the attribute-value pair stored in step 7 of {{prot-req}}.

 ### Supporting Observe {#observe-prot-res}

 If Observe is supported: